South Australia has two main areas when it comes to standout scenery — both mountainous and littoral — and intimate wildlife experiences.

 You can journey its length, sections of which are bordered by shady pines and purple scabiosas, stopping off at cellar doors to sample their aromatic whites.
 The wineries here range from tiny boutique places to Sevenhill Cellars, a winery founded by Jesuits in 1851 for the production of sacramental wines.

 Leaving the Clare, the vines segue into farmland, then grassland, and finally desert scrubland.
-The vestiges of civilization and human development peter out, and soon you’re alone on the road, the only other signs of life the kangaroos and emus who occasionally lollop along by the asphalt.
+The vestiges of civilisation and human development peter out, and soon you’re alone on the road, the only other signs of life the kangaroos and emus who occasionally lollop along by the asphalt.
 You’ll pass the railway town of Quorn, a tumbleweed-blown outpost that has the feel of being the last frontier before entering the wilds.

 Soon the Flinders Ranges, the largest mountain range in South Australia, begins to shimmer on the horizon.
 It’s the eroded remains of a huge geosyncline, and you can see how the rocks (a mixture of quartzite, limestone, shale and sandstone) have been faulted and folded.